aio-libs/aiomysql/docs/connection.rst

         when connecting.
     :param str read_default_group: Group to read from in the configuration file.
-    :param bool no_delay: disable Nagle's algorithm on the socket
     :param autocommit: Autocommit mode.
 None means use server default.
         (default: ``False``)
     :param ssl: Optional SSL Context to force SSL